Casual archiving

 - Export your Claude conversations

-- Keep all your interesting scribbled doodles/thoughts in a big box
+- Keep all your interesting scribbled doodles/thoughts in a big chest in the corner of your room

 - Journal digitally rather than on paper